Addressing Concerns About Electric Vehicle Batteries

 1) Concern: Labor Practices for Mining Cobalt

-Some writers have sought to cast doubt on the ability of electric vehicles (EVs) to replace gasoline-powered vehicles based on concerns about the supply of the mineral cobalt contained within their batteries.
-It is true that lithium ion batteries in cell phones, laptops and now even EVs require extracting natural resources — just as most items that humans consume.
 One such resource is cobalt.
 About 70% of cobalt currently comes from the Democratic Republic of Congo, where it is mined using child labor and other unethical practices.
 Indeed, the Democratic Republic of Congo was rated the 3d worst country for child labor practices in 2019, although it did not make the top 10 worst child labor countries at all in 2023.
-Fortunately, the US Department of Energy is supporting R&D of cobalt-free batteries, and many automakers are already developing such batteries.

 Ultimately, mining concerns are not unique to EV batteries.
 We need to keep insisting on ethical, sustainable supply chains — not just for cobalt, but for all materials and products we use.

-Do You Want The Ultimate EV Battery Guide For 2024?
+Do You Want The Ultimate EV Battery Guide For 2025?

 If you want to learn more about EV batteries or get the most out of your EV battery, there are some tips in this guide that can help.

-Simply enter your email to access the Ultimate EV Battery Guide For 2024 as well as sign up for other EV news and inspiration from our award-winning nonprofit delivered straight to your inbox.
+Simply enter your email to access the Ultimate EV Battery Guide For 2025 as well as sign up for other EV news and inspiration from our award-winning nonprofit delivered straight to your inbox.

 2) Concern: Environmental Impacts of Extracting Lithium

-Top lithium producers currently are Australia and Chile.
-The majority of lithium is extracted from water in brine pools and brine deposits, primarily in the desert in Chile.
-A naturally occurring concentrated solution is pumped out of the ground and put into large ponds to evaporate the excess water.
-The remaining lithium compound is then purified and processed.
+The leading producers, Australia and Chile, employ distinct extraction methods.
+In Chile, lithium is primarily harvested from brine pools in desert salt flats.
+A concentrated lithium solution is pumped from underground into large ponds, where water evaporates, leaving behind lithium compounds for further purification.
 The main environmental concern with this extraction process is that it can impact water supply in the desert.
 However, new extraction technologies are in development, including ones that use much less water and land, and take much less time.
+In Australia, lithium is mined from rocks, which, like the mining of coal and other fossil fuels, raises environmental issues.

 3) Concern: Sufficient Supplies of EV Battery Materials